rusefi/rusefi_documentation/FAQ_Ignition.md

 You will need to source an external ignition module to go between the ECU and the coils.
 These are generally quite cheap and can be found on some cars in the junk yard.
 We also made our own simple module [here](fix link)

-There are some tested Ignition modules on the Ignition components list.
+There are some tested Ignition modules on the Ignition components list and some can be found by **searching the forum.**
 [List of ignition components](Vault_Of_Ignition_Parts)

 </details>